LeNPaul/portfolio-jekyll-theme/projects/blackmetal.md

 ![Black Metal](..\assets\img\projects\proj-8\black4.jpg)
 4. The letters are often in **blackletter(-like) form**, either in lowercase or uppercase, with **flourishes (curls and spikes)** and **exaggerated edges**; <!-- Flourishes and exaggerated are commonplace, "with extraneous strokes running parallel, rather than one single stroke." -->
 ![Black Metal](..\assets\img\projects\proj-8\black1.jpg)
-5. And the logos are often **unreadable** and purposely made to resemble a **lump of tree roots**.
-To fans of the genre, it signals, "Good luck seeing the forest to the trees."
+5. And the logos are often **unreadable** and purposely made to resemble a **lump of tree roots**, "reflecting the genre's obsession for wintry forests."<sup>7</sup> To fans of the genre, it signals, "Good luck seeing the forest to the trees."
 To anyone else, "Good luck finding something -- *anything* -- interesting in this musical mess."

 ![Black Metal](..\assets\img\projects\proj-8\black3.jpg)
+6. Oh, and they tend to be **monochromatic (black-and-white)**.
+According to at least one observer, this is due to "the subgenre's discourses of purity and bleakness."<sup>8</sup> But I would add here that the print realities being what they are, it's easy to understand why these logos tend to be monochromatic.
+Most Black Metal albums are or were released in the underground Metal scene -- and often purposely so -- and thus don't expect to a lot of copies.
+So while mainstream bands are likely to spend on printing, underground bands tend to favor black-and-white, or monochrome, art for band t-shirts and album covers, to keep costs low; indeed it's why artists like Mark Riddick and Chris Moyen, whose graphic work has defined the look of underground Metal since the 1990s and before, specialize in black-and-white ink drawings.<sup>9</sup>

 The Black Metal scene, as we commonly know it today, emerged in Norway in the late-1980s and early-1990s.
 But the Norwegian bands that made up the scene were actually part of the second wave of Black Metal.